Title Bonds for Lost or Stolen Vehicle Titles

 If you don’t receive a valid, physical certificate of title when you buy your car, you may need to obtain a bonded version of a car title.
 The original title for your vehicle could have been lost or stolen, or the seller may have intentionally sold you a car without it.

-Bonded titles are available in most of the United States.
+Bonded vehicle titles are available in most of the United States.
 However, specific states may not allow bonded titles (like Kansas, Oregon, and Pennsylvania).
 They may offer court-ordered titles instead (Ohio and Indiana).
 Check with your DMV to learn how to get a car title in your state.

 How do title bonds work?